zaysstar/flipcard/README.md

 This project is a web-based flashcard application built with React and Vite.
 The application allows a user to study a set of trivia cards in a non-repeating, randomized order.
 It features a responsive 3D card-flip animation, navigation controls, and an input field for checking answers.

 # ✨ Features Implemented
-The table below confirms all required features for Project 2 (Part 1 has been implemented; Part 2 will be coming soon.)
+The table below confirms all required features for Project 2 (Part 1 and Part 2 has been implemented.)

 ## Part 1: Core Functionality and Display
 ### Features